UW-GCRL/PLSR_trait_models_evaluation/README.md

 * Details of this research will be published in a near future.
 If you have any questions about the code or data, please feel free to reach me at fujiang.ji@wisc.edu.
 ```
 Ji, F.; Li, F.; Hao, D.; Shiklomanov, A.N.; Yang, X.; Townsend, P.A.; Dashti, H.; Nakaji, T.; Kovach, K.R.; Liu, H.;
-Luo, M.; Chen, M. Unveiling the transferability of PLSR models for leaf trait estimation:
+Luo, M.; Chen, M. Unveiling the transferability of PLSR models for leaf trait estimation:lessons from a comprehensive
-lessons from a comprehensive analysis with a novel global dataset, 2024.
+analysis with a novel global dataset, 2024.
 ```
 * The dataset will shortly be archived to a Zenodo repository (DOI forthcoming).